Seven-Limit Just Intonation

 It's a pretty cool scale.
 And this might not be fixed by the tetrachord structure, but if you wanted to fill out the gap between P4 and P5, you could do a lot worse than using Sbd5 (justly tuned to 7/5) and SpA4 (justly tuned to 10/7): these have very simple frequency ratios, and like the other intervals in the scale, they're septimal alterations of 5-limit intervals.

-For the Archytas chromatic scales, if you're looking for septimal tritones to fill out the gap between P4 an P5, a decent option is to alter those two Ptolemaic tritones by syntonic commas to get version with out factors of 5, giving us SbGrd5 (justly tuned to 112/81) and SpAcA4 (justly tuned to 81/56).
+For the Archytas chromatic scales, if you're looking for septimal tritones to fill out the gap between P4 an P5, a decent option is to alter those two Ptolemaic tritones by syntonic commas to get version without factors of 5, giving us SbGrd5 (justly tuned to 112/81) and SpAcA4 (justly tuned to 81/56).

 In the chapter "Unimodular Matrices, Isomorphic Keyboards, and Unequal Temperaments" we talked a lot about how to use interval bases to define temperaments and keyboard layouts, which are both great for playing high dimensional music.